lgp171188/launchpad/lib/lp/services/doc/pidfile.rst

     ...         try:
     ...             # Is it still here at all?
     ...             os.kill(pid, 0)
-    ...         except OSError as e:
+    ...         except ProcessLookupError:
-    ...             if e.errno == errno.ESRCH:
     ...             print("Error: pid file was not removed") ...         else:
-    ...                 raise
-    ...         else:
     ...             print("Error: process did not exit")
     ...